 D. Nothing contained herein shall be deemed to prevent the ordinary and necessary maintenance and repair of any exterior architectural feature(s) of a structure within the Hamlet Preservation Overlay District which does not involve a significant change in design, material or outward appearance thereof.
-However, all such changes shall comply with the pertinent provision of this Section and Zoning Law Article XII.
+However, all such changes shall comply with the pertinent provision of this sSection and Zoning Law Article XIIof this chapter.